Monts d'Ardèche

 About Monts d'Ardèche

 Monts d'Ardèche Regional Nature Park covers approximately 228,000 hectares in the Auvergne-Rhône-Alpes region of southeastern France, encompassing the rugged volcanic and granitic landscapes of the eastern Massif Central.
-Created in 2001, it protects a diverse territory stretching from the chestnut-clad slopes above the Rhône valley to the high plateaux and volcanic peaks of the Cévennes foothills.
-The park landscape reflects millennia of interaction between communities and mountain environments, creating a cultural landscape of terraced slopes, chestnut orchards, and traditional stone villages.
+[1] Created on April 9, 2001, it protects a diverse territory stretching from the chestnut-clad slopes above the Rhône valley to the high plateaux and volcanic peaks around Mont Mézenc (1,753 meters) and Mont Gerbier de Jonc (1,551 meters).
+The park received UNESCO Global Geopark designation in September 2014, recognized for its outstanding concentration of volcanic landforms spanning over 6 million years of activity, making it one of France's most significant geological territories.
+[2] The park landscape reflects millennia of interaction between communities and mountain environments, creating a cultural landscape of terraced slopes, chestnut orchards, and traditional stone villages.

 Wildlife Ecosystems

 The park supports diverse mountain fauna including wild boar, red deer, and roe deer in its forests, with the occasional wolf now transiting through from the Alps.
 Peregrine falcons and eagle owls nest on cliff faces in the dramatic gorge systems, while the short-toed eagle hunts reptiles on sun-warmed slopes.
 Streams and rivers harbor native brown trout, the European otter, and populations of the endangered white-clawed crayfish in headwater streams.
-Bats use the numerous caves and abandoned mines as hibernation and breeding sites.
+The park supports 253 rare or threatened species across its territory.
+[1] Bats use the numerous caves and abandoned mines as hibernation and breeding sites.
 The meadows support diverse butterfly communities including Apollo butterflies on high grasslands.

 Flora Ecosystems